Transcendence and linear relations of $1$-periods: Structure of the Monograph

+We should stress that this application only relies on complete periods on abelian varieties and not on the more general theory developed in our monograph.
+It should be seen as a proof of concept: the same argument can be applied to other geometric families of curves, allowing families of differential forms of the third kind and non-closed paths.
+The hyergeometric function would be replaced by the solutions of differential equation defined by the Gauß--Manin connection.

-\section{Structure of the monograph}
+\section{Structure of the Monograph}

-We have tried to make the paper accessible to readers not familiar with either motives or periods.
+We have tried to make the monograph accessible to readers not familiar with either motives or periods.

+The first part provides foundational material that will be used throughout, fore example terminology from category theory, a review of the theory of the generalised Jacobian or the basics on singular homology and de Rham cohomology.
+We provide precise references for the facts that we need later.
+Along the way we also fix notation and normalisations.
+Depending on their background, readers are invited to skip on some or all of these chapters and only use them for reference.

+Chapter~\ref{ch:subgroup} and Chapter~\ref{ch:formalism} address less classical material.
+The first deduces a reformulation or our key tool, of the Analytic Subgroup Theorem.
+We apply it to the comparison between analytic and algebraic homomorphisms between connected commutative algebraic groups.

+Chapter~\ref{ch:formalism} presents an abstract formulation of the theory of periods and the Period Conjecture for abelian categories without a tensor structure.

-We first address periods of $1$-motives.
-After settling some notation, Chapter~\ref{sec:one-mot} starts by reviewing briefly Deligne's category of $1$-motives and its properties.
-We then establish auxilliary results that are needed in the next chapter.
+Part~\ref{part2} is the heart of the monograph and presents our main result.
+It addresses periods of $1$-motives.
+After settling some notation, Chapter~\ref{sec:one-mot} starts by reviewing Deligne's category of $1$-motives and its properties.
+We then establish auxiliary results that are needed in the next chapter.

-Chapter~\ref{sec:periods_eins} discusses periods of $1$-motives and proves the version of the period conjecture purely in terms of $1$-motives.
+Chapter~\ref{sec:periods_eins} discusses periods of $1$-motives and proves the version of the Period Conjecture purely in terms of $1$-motives.
 We then consider examples: in Chapter~\ref{ch:first} we treat the classical cases like the transcendence of $\pi$ and values of $\log$ in our language.
-In Chapter~\ref{sec:ex} we apply the general results in the case of a $1$-motive whose constituents are as small as possible without being trivial and compute the dimensions of their period spaces.
+In Chapter~\ref{ch:ex} we apply the general results in the case of a $1$-motive whose constituents are as small as possible without being trivial and compute the dimensions of their period spaces.

-We then turn to periods of algebraic varieties.
+In Part~\ref{part3} we turn to periods of algebraic varieties.
 Chapter~\ref{sec:nori} clarifies the notion of a cohomological period.
 After defining $\Per^1$ in a down to earth way, the interpretation of cohomological periods as the periods of $1$-motives is explained.
-We then turn to Nori motives and explain the story from the motivic point of view.
+Finally, we explain the interpretation as periods of Nori or Voevodsky motives.